wultra/react-native-powerauth-mobile-sdk/docs/Accessing-Native-PowerAuthSDK.md

 import com.wultra.android.powerauth.reactnative.PowerAuthUtils;
 import io.getlime.security.powerauth.sdk.PowerAuthSDK;

-// The `reactNativeContext` availability depends on the place, where you're trying to access the PowerAuthSDK object.
+// The `reactNativeContext` (of type ReactContext) availability depends on the place, where you're trying to access the PowerAuthSDK object.
 // For example, you can pass it when creating our package when implementing `ReactPackage` interface.
 PowerAuthSDK sdk = PowerAuthUtils.liftPowerAuthSdk("test", reactNativeContext);
 if (sdk != null) {